Close Modal×

 Once the lender has reviewed the information, they will give an estimated loan amount to the buyer.

-The pre-qualification process usually only takes a couple of days as it is a high-level assessment.
 Unlike the pre-approval letter, this does not take into account the analysis of the buyer’s credit history, tax history, and other financial documents.
+The better way to say it is that pre-qualification usually requires less documentation than pre-approval; some lenders still look at credit and other basics, but pre-approval typically involves deeper verification.

 Find the Right Lender